Child Care

 Procedure for Enrollment

-- Payment of registration fee
+- Payment of the registration fee.

-- After placement has been made in a classroom, a contract will be signed
+- After placement has been made in a classroom, a contract will be signed.

 The Facility